Support our Nonprofit Magazine!

-Whether you are religious or not, spend at least 30 minutes meditating on God or your higher power.
+Whether you are religious or not, spend at least 30 minutes meditating.
 Play music that brings rest to your soul, and crack open a book to speak to your innermost being.
 Rest in the knowledge you are loved, you are not alone, and you have a purpose.

 You may want to tweak these or change them up to fit the ways you personally respond best to self-love, or, take my idea of intentional self-love and make your own list.